Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_devops_in_snowflake/getting_started_with_devops_in_snowflake.md

 ```

 > aside negative
-> Note: The Create or Alter command is currently not publicly available for all object types.
+> Note: The Create-or-Alter command is currently not publicly available for all object types.
 Check the docs for currently supported objects types and contact your account manager if you want to join the extended preview.

 ### Verify Pipeline Completion